 Estwing Geo/Paleo Rock Pick – 25″ GP-100

 Part of Estwing’s Big Blue line, this pick is excellent for removing large amounts of ground quickly.
-In pulling limestone boulders from the hillsides, it quickly helps to eliminate the loose rock around the boulder.
+When pulling limestone boulders from the hillsides, it quickly helps to eliminate the loose rock around the boulder.
 It feels smaller in person than it looked online.
-The 25 inch length is true.
+The 25-inch length is true.
 A few strikes on solid rock with the wedge end dinged it up a bit.

 The grip is made for comfort, being made of a spongy rubber.
 The handle is circular.
 The pick end is really good for burying into shale and prying it out of rock outcrops.